JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 - [Mapping Struct and Union Types from C](mapping-struct-union-types-from-c.html)
 - [Mapping Function Pointers from C](mapping-function-pointers-from-c.html)

-You may also have a look at the [C Interop documentation](https://github.com/JetBrains/kotlin-native/blob/master/INTEROP.md) for more advanced scenarios.
+You may also want to have a look at the [C Interop documentation](https://github.com/JetBrains/kotlin-native/blob/master/INTEROP.md) for more advanced scenarios.